pwFoo/rss-to-activitypub-docker/README.md

 # Update

 1. Go to you rss-to-activity-pub directory and then do `git pull` for getting the new version of code.
+2. Then go to to the docker diretory and do the same thing : `git pull`
-2. Execute `sudo docker build -f docker/Dockerfile -t rss-to-activity-pub .` to build the new image using the newly downloaded version of code.
+2. On the root of rss-to-activity-pub directory, execute `sudo docker build -f docker/Dockerfile -t rss-to-activity-pub .` to build the new image using the newly downloaded version of code.
 Be sure to note 13th step of "First time" above.
 3. Execute `sudo docker-compose -f docker/docker-compose.yml up -d` to create updated container.